AlexisBalzano/NeoRadarVSID/README.md

 - Right clicking on SID and CFL open their respective menu to confirm them.<br>
 They will turn green when confirmed.<br>
 - If another value is assigned to the SID or CFL, they will turn orange while displaying the new assigned value to indicate deviation from config.<br>
+- If you need to reconfigure runways, first deactivate the auto update by executing `.vsid auto`, then reconfigure runways and reactivate the auto update again.<br>

 # Commands
 - `.vsid help` : display all available commands and their usage.<br>
 - `.vsid version` : display the current version of the plugin.<br>
 - `.vsid reset` : reset all plugin configurations.<br>
 - `.vsid airports` : display all currently active airports <br>
-- `.vsid auto` :toggle tag update every 5 seconds, need to be executed after runways configuration.<br>
+- `.vsid auto` : toggle tag update every 5 seconds, need to be executed after runways configuration.<br>
 - `.vsid pilots` : display all currently active pilots.<br>
 - `.vsid rules` : display all currently loaded rules and their active state.<br>
 - `.vsid areas` : display all currently loaded areas and their active state.<br>